openstack/security-doc/README.rst

 Directory Structure
 -------------------

 Security Guide is in the directory ``security-guide``, which source files in RST format in the directory ``security-guide/source``.

+Security Threat Analysis is in the directory ``security-guide``, which source files in RST format in the directory ``security-threat-analysis/source``.

 The security notes are in the directory ``security-notes``.